The first time I had ever heard of a cilantro smoothie was from Megan at Living Whole. I was

 - Can prevent menstrual cramping and help regulate your cycle

 For more information and even more health benefits of cilantro click here.

-So I made the smoothie… and I was surprised that I LOVED this.
-It was surprisingly refreshing.
+I truly am surprised just how much I LOVE this smoothie.
+It is surprisingly refreshing.
 And now I’ve had one for breakfast every day since!
 Looks like Megan knew what she was talking about all those years ago after all 😉

 Normally, I am a big cilantro fan when it comes to Mexican food.
 I just had a difficult time trying to think of cilantro tasting good in a smoothie!

 Disclaimer: If you normally hate cilantro then I would not recommend making this.